 If the thought of having your teeth pulled conjures up images of chipmunk cheeks, bandages, and writhing in pain, you might be surprised to know that it’s really not so bad.
 Thanks to modern dental techniques and advanced medicine, wisdom teeth extraction is a painless procedure that often leaves you far better off than before you came in for treatment.

-At Richardson Implant and Dentistry, we take every opportunity to ensure the comfort of our patients at our two locations in Irving and Richardson, Texas.
+At Plano Implant and Dentistry, we take every opportunity to ensure the comfort of our patients at our two locations in Irving and Plano, Texas.
 If you need to have your wisdom teeth pulled, rest assured, you’re in good hands.
 To underscore this, we’ve pulled together some information to help curb your anxiety about tooth extraction.